ktkieshiatownes/ktkieshiatownes/README.md

 ### *About me:*

+Resourceful Junior Data Analyst seeking to acquire an entry level permanent Data Analyst position.
+Where I can further develop my skills and grow professionally by taking on new responsibilities, troubleshooting and resolving issues using my overall body of education (a Bachelor’s in Information Technology) & experience (10+ years of Data Entry/Customer Service & 5+ years of Desktop Support).

 <h3 align="center"> Presently, I'm a Remote Tier 2 - IT Support Specialist at Esquire Deposition Solutions. </h3>

 - *I'm an aspiring Junior Data Analyst.*